MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/v2-windows.md

 ---
-title: Deploy an Azure Pipelines agent on Windows (Agent version 2.x) ms.custom: contperf-fy21q1
+title: Deploy an Azure Pipelines agent on Windows (2.x) ms.custom: contperf-fy21q1
-description: Learn how to use Windows agents to build and deploy your Windows and Azure code for Azure Pipelines and TFS (Agent version 2.x) ms.topic: conceptual ms.assetid: 20409B8F-A3A9-49A0-A418-1840BD7ADA8E ms.date: 04/28/2023
+description: Learn how to use Windows agents to build and deploy your Windows and Azure code for Azure Pipelines and TFS (2.x) ms.topic: conceptual ms.assetid: 20409B8F-A3A9-49A0-A418-1840BD7ADA8E ms.date: 04/28/2023
 monikerRange: '<= azure-devops'
 ---

-# Self-hosted Windows agents (Agent version 2.x)
+# Self-hosted Windows agents (2.x)

 [!INCLUDE [version-lt-eq-azure-devops](../../includes/version-lt-eq-azure-devops.md)]